 Let Foothills at Red Oak Recovery Provide a Path to Healing

 Addiction recovery, from gaining awareness to detox and aftercare, is a journey filled with opportunities and obstacles.
 Yet, reaching sobriety, especially for a teen, is incredibly valuable.
-At Foothills at Red Oak Recovery, we are here to help with the process of working to avoid relapse and provide resources for long-term success.
+At Foothills at Red Oak Recovery, we provide resources for long-term success.
 To learn more, call us a 866.300.5275 or reach out to us online.